-One of the things that strikes me as fascinating when talking to participants in their workshops, is the number of people in an operational role who are responsible for looking after their organisation’s website who quite openly state that their management aren’t that interested in the website.
+One of the things that strikes me as fascinating when talking to participants in their workshops is the number of people in an operational role who are responsible for looking after their organisation’s website who quite openly state that their management aren’t that interested in it.

 In fact, the interest of their management is only piqued when:

 - Something is out of date and someone has drawn attention to it

 - The manager’s name is misspelt or one of their achievements doesn’t appear

 - A competitor re-brands and launches a new website